 Project Selection Process

 The MAST Steering Committee has established a Subcommittee to review, score, and rank applications and make funding award recommendations to the MAST Steering Committee.
 As part of its review, the MAST Complete Streets Subcommittee may seek clarifying information from applicants in order to fully understand and rank proposals.
-The MAST Steering Committee will consider the recommendations of the Complete Streets Subcommittee and approve grant awards in the fall of 2022.
+The MAST Steering Committee will consider the recommendations of the Complete Streets Subcommittee and approve grant awards this fall.

-MAST’s 2022 Complete Streets Implementation Grant round is now accepting proposals.
+MAST’s 2023 Complete Streets Implementation Grant round is now accepting proposals.
 All required application materials are presented below.
-The completed (typed) application and requested materials must be received by September 23, 2022 at 5:00 p.m. in order to be considered.
-Applications may be mailed, e-mailed to Henry Underwood via email@example.com, or hand-delivered to:
+The completed (typed) application and requested materials must be received by October 27, 2023 at 5:00 p.m. in order to be considered.
+Applications may e-mailed to email@example.com, or mailed/hand-delivered to:

 Monadnock Alliance for Sustainable Transportation